 There is hardly a more fun dessert than jelly.
 It moves, wiggles, is translucent, and is super tasty.
 It is mostly made up of just a few ingredients, and one of them is a type of starch that helps to thicken everything.
 And a lot of sugar in the original recipe.
 It’s the sugar, plus the addition of preservatives, that makes jelly a fairly durable, wild little fellow.

 All the above ingredients can help the jelly last a long time, even if you do not keep it in the refrigerator.
 However, modern cuisine prefers to reduce the sugar content as much as possible.
 Of course, it is much healthier for you.
-But if you have a fitter version of jelly, pay attention to the method of storage and durability.
+But if you have a fitter version of jelly, pay attention to the method of storage and expiration date.

 How Long Does Jelly Last?